mind-gravity/Celer-iOS-SDK/README.md

 # Multiplayer Mobile Game

 ## API Overview

+### To run sample app, you should choose MultipleGameSample target.

 ### Step 1.
 Start the app and connect to Celer
 In this step, Celer does the following things: